-Assumptions of the SSCD PP ([SSCDPP]):
+467 Assumptions of the SSCD PP ([SSCDPP]):

-A.CGA is covered by the Security Objectives for the TOE Environment

-OE.CGA_QCert and OE.SVD_Auth required by the [SSCDPP].

-A.SCA is covered by the Security Objectives for the TOE Environment be created already during Personalization as long as the corresponding secret key remains unknown and unusable until the eID_Card holder engage a CSP to make it available after certificate creation.
+- A.CGA is covered by the Security Objectives for the TOE Environment OE.CGA_QCert and OE.SVD_Auth required by the [SSCDPP]. - A.SCA is covered by the Security Objectives for the TOE Environment OE.DTBS_Intend required by the [SSCDPP]. - The identified here Objectives are related to OE.Passive_Auth_Sign and OE.Personalization, that ensure the establishment of the correct identity of the eID_Card holder before the eSign application is activated.
+Note that authentic SVD for a certificate may be created already during Personalization as long as the corresponding secret key remains unknown and unusable until the eID_Card holder engage a CSP to make it available after certificate creation.